andrewkroh/beats-processor-fingerprint/README.md

 ## Installation and Usage

-Build the plugin or download a [release][releases].
+Build the plugin.
 Go plugins are only supported on Linux at the current time.
-They must be compiled with the same Go version as the Beat.
+They must be compiled with the same Go version as the Beat it will be used with.
+Likewise this plugin must be compiled against the same Beat codebase version as the Beat it will be used with.

 ```
 go build -buildmode=plugin